shrivastava-piyush/Piyush-Shrivastava/docs/index.md

    I worked with the LiveData team as an intern to work on a translation problem, for which I framed the problem as a classification task and implemented the solution with POS tagging and deep learning.

 #### Techincal Intern, Oracle
-   After LiveData Utilities was acquired by Oracle, I continued to extend my previous at LiveData to integrate the ML solution into an ETL-based Batch Creation process working with Oracle SQL.
+   After LiveData Utilities was acquired by Oracle, I continued to extend my previous work at LiveData to integrate the ML solution into an ETL-based Batch Creation process working with Oracle SQL.
 My portfolio was diversified further with an opportunity to develop and test for a product in C/C++.

 ### Recent Projects